-- Add a new indicator, which could include a measure of the impact of lost instructional time (what some call "learning loss") or a measure of opportunity or performance gaps to help identify student groups most negatively impacted by COVID-19 and how they were impacted (see question B-14); - Modify the methodology for calculating an indicator to take into account the changes to tracking attendance due to COVID-19 (e.g., modifying the definition of chronic absenteeism that is used in the SQSS indicator to address students who are temporarily attending school virtually or asynchronously due to isolation or quarantine) (see question B-13); or - Modify its methodology for calculating college and career readiness indicators that include measures on a variety of metrics (see question B-12).
+- Add a new indicator, which could include a measure of the impact of lost instructional time (or a measure of opportunity or performance gaps to help identify student groups most negatively impacted by COVID-19 and how they were impacted (see question B-16); - Modify its methodology for calculating an indicator to take into account the changes to tracking attendance due to COVID-19 (e.g., modifying the definition of chronic absenteeism that is used in the SQSS indicator to address students who are temporarily attending school virtually or asynchronously due to isolation or quarantine) (see question B-15); or - Modify its methodology for calculating college and career readiness indicators that include measures on a variety of metrics (see question B-14).

 An SEA that uses one or more indicators that depends on prior-years' data should examine the quality of its data from the prior years as soon as possible to determine whether it will be able to calculate the indicator with sufficient validity and reliability or if it will need to modify or replace the indicator.
-An SEA must have at least one SQSS indicator for all schools (e.g., at least one SQSS indicator for all elementary schools, at least one for all middle schools, and at least one for all high schools).
+An SEA must have at least one SQSS indicator for all schools (e.g., at least one SQSS indicator for all elementary schools, at least one for all middle schools, and at least one for all high schools), and must ensure that the indicator is valid, reliable, and comparable, statewide, and allows for meaningful differentiation in school performance.
+Please see question A-3 for whether to submit an Addendum or a State plan amendment.

-B-12.
+B-14.
 What should an SEA consider when adding, replacing, or making modifications to an SQSS indicator that measures college and career readiness?